Sparse expansions of multicomponent oxide configuration energy using coherency & redundancy: Applications to Multi-component Oxides

 \section{Applications to Multi-component Oxides}

-We demonstrate the performance of the generalized Potts frame by comparing fits for three fluorinated lithium-transition metal oxide systems with fits obtained using a standard indicator based CE, and a CE using orthogonal sinusoid site basis functions.\cite{vandewalleMulticomponentMultisublatticeAlloys2009} These material systems are of interest as novel cathode materials made with abundant elements,\cite{clement_cation-disordered_2020} however their specific applications are not particularly relevant for the purpose of this work.
+We demonstrate the performance of the generalized Potts frame by comparing fits for three fluorinated lithium-transition metal oxide systems with fits obtained using a site indicator based CE (with site basis functions given in Equation \ref{eq:site-basis}), and a CE using orthogonal sinusoid site basis functions.\cite{vandewalleMulticomponentMultisublatticeAlloys2009} These material systems are of interest as novel cathode materials made with abundant elements,\cite{clement_cation-disordered_2020} however their specific applications are not particularly relevant for the purpose of this work.
 The configuration spaces for the materials considered increase in both size and complexity (larger number of allowed species and number of symmetrically distinct sites) as shown in Figure \ref{fig:structures}.

 The total number of expansion terms considered for each fit are listed as the model size in Table \ref{tab:terms}.
 The total number of terms are obtained by using the same cutoff radius for clusters with up to four sites.
 Functions that evaluate to the same value (remain constant) for the training structures used in the corresponding fit are subsequently removed from the final measurement matrix used for each fit.
 Particularly, removal of constant functions was only required for the 5-3-2 system, for which the total number of columns in the measurement matrix ended up being $4194$ and $17350$ for the indicator basis CEM based and Potts frame models respectively.
 Additionally, we include an electrostatic energy term\cite{drichards_design_2016, sekoClusterExpansionMulticomponent2014a} as an additional feature in every fit.
 Finally, for the fits using the Potts frame, we remove one cluster indicator function from each set associated with the same orbit; this is simply to do away with the trivial linear relation in Equation \ref{eq:triv-linear} applied to cluster concentrations.
+Doing so has a minimal effect in reducing redundancy, however we found this slightly improved efficiency for obtaining full rank measurement matrices.
 It is clear by construction that for the same spatial cutoffs, the number of terms in the generalized Potts frame far exceeds the number of terms in a standard cluster expansion, and this difference grows exponentially with the configuration space complexity.